Black hole spacetimes with dark matter spikes: Energy-momentum tensor and backreaction effects: Spacetime of the BH embedded in the DM spike

 \subsection{Boundary conditions}

-We discuss the boundary conditions for solving equations (\ref{eq:Ett}) and (\ref{eq:Err}).
-We begin with the simple equation (\ref{eq:Ett}), which possesses a straightforward solution $m(r) = \int_{r_{H}}^{\infty} 4 \pi r^{2} \rho_{E}(r)$.
+We discuss the boundary conditions for solving Eqs. (\ref{eq:Ett}) and (\ref{eq:Err}).
+We begin with the simple Eq. (\ref{eq:Ett}), which possesses a straightforward solution $m(r) = \int_{r_{H}}^{\infty} 4 \pi r^{2} \rho_{E}(r)$.
 The function $m(r)$ is hence named the ``mass function'' for the metric, and represents the energy distribution on the spacetime.
 Recall that $T_\mu{}^\nu$ vanishes at radius $r_{cri}=4M_{BH}$, $m(r)$ is solely contributed by the BH mass $M_{BH}$ at $r<r_{cri}$.
 The boundary condition of $m(r)$ at the event horizon is given by

 From $g_{rr} = (1-\frac{2m(r)}{r})^{-1}$, the radius for the event horizon is simply $r_{H} = 2M_{BH}$.
 Substituting (\ref{eq:m boundary condition}) and $p_{r}=0$ into (\ref{eq:Err}), this equation becomes